Evaluated by top doctors, dermatologists, and research scientists

 🧑🚀 Did you know?

-LED therapy didn’t start in beauty.
-NASA researchers first discovered it's incredible benefits for wound healing and tissue repair, long before the skincare world discovered its anti-aging and calming benefits.
+NASA researchers first discovered light therapy's incredible benefits for wound healing and tissue repair, long before the skincare world discovered its anti-aging and calming benefits.

 You may have heard that blue light helps with acne while red light supports anti-aging, and both are true - each wavelength interacts with the skin in a specific, purposeful way.
 And despite how futuristic these masks may look, they’re not delivering anything harmful; there’s no UV exposure involved.